Are you inviting plastic chemicals to your

 You really only have two choices when it comes to reducing your exposure to the endocrine disrupting chemicals that leach from PET water bottles and jugs.
 Buy bottled water in glass containers, which is very expensive and impossible to find by the gallon.
 Or invest in a good water filter, filter your water and store it in glass.

-Instead of PET plastic beverage bottles at your next holiday feast, try fruit-infused filtered water.
-I like to pour filtered water into a pretty glass pitcher and add organic lemon slices and strawberries.
-Do this a day ahead of your feast for the best flavor.
+Instead of PET water bottles at your next holiday feast, try fruit-infused filtered water.
+I like to pour filtered water into a gallon infuser and add organic lemon slices and strawberries.
+Do this a day ahead of your feast for the best flavor, then serve in a pretty glass pitcher.

 Bisphenol A, or BPA is